Asia Savvy 2019

 My role in the University of Auckland is Coordinator for New Zealand Asia Institute.
 I have been involved with the Asia Savvy conference since its inception in 2011, mostly in the role of project management.
-I am privileged to be part of the on-going development of Asia Savvy, giving me the opportunity to work with a diverse range of students who are clearly passionate about the importance of being Asia Savvy.
-I thoroughly enjoy working through the challenges we face each year crafting a topical conference with our student committee and bringing our audience a relevant, innovative and thought-provoking event.
+I work on development of annual themes and innovating formats for the Asia Savvy annual conference as well a providing administrative support.
+I enjoy working with an energetic team of students who are clearly passionate about the importance of being Asia Savvy, crafting a topical conference and bringing our audience a relevant, innovative and thought-provoking event.

 Chantelle Tan – Communications Manager